word-sys/puls/README.md

 ```bash
 cargo build --release
 ```
 The final executable will be located at `target/release/puls`.
-You can then install it using the same `mv` command described in the Installation section above.
+You can then install it using the `mv` command described in the Installation section above.

 ---